-- 👌Made of Durable Hard Rubber: The new process is made.
+- 👌【Made of Durable Hard Rubber】 High-Temperature Resistance, The new process is made.
 The paint will not fall off.
-Whether the molding or physical feel is very realistic, easy to make people confuse the toy with the real one.
+Whether the molding or physical feel is very realistic, Passes off as real snake without close observation.

-- 🐍Prank Stuff: If you like pranks, you can also go to dupe with your friends.it is very suitable as props or gifts for various parties, such as Halloween, April Fool's Day or family and friend's parties.
+- 🐍【Prank Stuff】Fake snake toys are a favorite with teenagers for games or pranks to dupe friends.
+It is very suitable as props or gifts for various parties, such as Halloween party, April Fool's Day or family and friend's parties.

 - Lifelike hawk decoy scares away birds